dispatch

 **Debugger** — investigating test failure in auth.test.ts

-When chain-mode=auto, scope batches three operational pre-elections at its Step 2.6 and propagates them as chain args.
+Scope batches three operational pre-elections at its Step 0.5 (commit/branch/push) and propagates them as chain args (or, in two-session mode, embeds them in the handoff package's HANDOFF.md); the GitHub-native args (pr/comment) arrive from /hyperflow:issue the same way.
 Dispatch reads them at Step 1 and honors them without re-asking.
 Missing args fall back to the indicated defaults.

 | Arg | Values | Default | Honored at |